farichieri/testing-ts-node-jest/README.md

 * Spies vs mocks:

 - Spies are not directly injected into SUT
-- Original functionality is preserved with spies (with jest.fn() mock we apply to its own funcionatity)
+- Original functionality is preserved with spies (with jest.fn() mock we apply to its own functionality)
 - Spies usually track method calls.

 ## Test doubles in practice